rocket-science-ch/rocketrosti/README.md

 ## Getting started

+### Preliminaries
-To get started, you need to have an OpenAI account.
-Then you need to install Poetry, which installs the dependencies for you.
-See below for the individual steps.
+To get started, you need to have an [OpenAI](https://platform.openai.com/) account and OpenAI API key.
+If you have no key yet, you can generate one [here](https://platform.openai.com/account/api-keys).
+You need the [Poetry](https://python-poetry.org/) package manager.
+If you haven't installed it yet, follow [this](https://python-poetry.org/docs/#installing-with-the-official-installer) procedure.

 ### Installing dependencies

-You need the [Poetry](https://python-poetry.org/) package manager.
-If you haven't installed it yet, follow the procedure [here](https://python-poetry.org/docs/#installing-with-the-official-installer).
-Now run from the root directory of the repository
+To install the dependencies, run from the root directory of the repository

 ```poetry install --no-root```